linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 08.06.2025
+- Topic: Trive
+- Directory: /posts/2025/June/08
+- Description: ``` Introducing Trive: Free & unlimited software for everyone! 🚀 Discover the future of #SaaS with #Vertex & #Origin.
+No more costly licenses – Trive makes #Innovation accessible. ✨ ```

 ### 07.06.2025
 - Topic: Web4 Lite
 - Directory: /posts/2025/June/07